Severe Thunderstorm Warning issued for Mahoning, Trumbull by NWS - News Break

 Severe Thunderstorm Warning issued for Mahoning, Trumbull by NWS

-Effective: 2021-07-08 15:54:00 EDT Expires: 2021-07-08 16:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-07-08 15:50:00 EDT Expires: 2021-07-08 16:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with these storms, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Mahoning; Trumbull The National Weather Service in Cleveland has issued a * Severe Thunderstorm Warning for Southern Trumbull County in northeastern Ohio Mahoning County in northeastern Ohio * Until 445 PM EDT. * At 354 PM EDT, severe thunderstorms were located along a line extending from near Vienna Center to Youngstown to near Leetonia, moving east at 45 mph.
+Target Area: Mahoning; Trumbull A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 400 PM EDT FOR SOUTHERN TRUMBULL AND MAHONING COUNTIES At 350 PM EDT, severe thunderstorms were located along a line extending from near Vienna Center to Canfield to 7 miles southwest of Salem, moving east at 40 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to trees and power lines. * Locations impacted include Youngstown, Warren, Salem, Columbiana, Boardman, Niles, Campbell, Hubbard, Canfield, Cortland, Lordstown, Vienna Center, Hilltop, Maplewood Park, Leavittsburg, Austintown, Struthers, Girard, Vienna and McDonald.
+IMPACT...Expect damage to trees and power lines.
+Locations impacted include Youngstown, Warren, Salem, Columbiana, Boardman, Niles, Campbell, Hubbard, Canfield, Lordstown, Vienna Center, Hilltop, Maplewood Park, Leavittsburg, Austintown, Struthers, Girard, Vienna, McDonald and Poland.
 HAIL...<.75IN WIND...60MPHalerts.weather.gov

 Comments / 0